CyberLemosSecurity/IncidentResponseSimulation/README.md

 User or system behavior anomalies

 Combining network monitoring with endpoint logging (e.g., via Wazuh) significantly improves detection capabilities in real-world environments.

+9. Incident Response

+Upon identifying suspicious HTTP downloads, the following response actions were considered:

+Containment
+Isolated the affected host from the network
+Blocked communication with the web server hosting the files

+Eradication
+Removed downloaded executable files from the system Scanned the host for malware using security tools

+Investigation
+Reviewed additional logs (PowerShell, system events) Correlated activity with SIEM alerts using Wazuh

+Recovery
+Restored the system to a trusted state
+Re-enabled network access after validation

+Lessons Learned
+HTTP traffic allowed file inspection but lacks security Monitoring PowerShell usage is critical
+User awareness is essential to prevent similar incidents.